Treating Sleep Apnea Riverhead, Roslyn and Nesconset, NY

 Obstructive Sleep Apnea and Dental Sleep Medicine

-It can increase the risk for other serious health problems such as high blood pressure, stroke, heart disease, diabetes, obesity, depression, and impotence.
+Without sleep apnea treatment, it can be a potentially life-threatening condition!
+It can increase the risk for other serious health problems.
+Problems such as high blood pressure, stroke, heart disease, diabetes, obesity, depression, and impotence.

 1. Do you snore?